Tips & Tricks - Groovy web error handler

 rootCause.message.contains("PROJ_VERW_001"))

 the user-defined error handler is only addressed and used if it is a FileNotFoundException and the abbreviation "PROJ_VERW_001" is also present.
 Other exceptions of this type, but without the code, will not be handled separately.
 As an alternative to assigning application-related abbreviations, session and / or request values or SharedState variables can be used to realize context-related processing.
-In the following example, an exception is only handled separately if a user is located within a specific application.
+In the following example an exception will only be handled separately if the user is in a specific application.
 This selection is achieved by querying the request variable "rq_AppGuid".

 def bMyError = false